jgrss/geowombat/doc/source/quick-overview.rst

 Quick overview
 ==============

-Here are some quick examples of what you can do with :py:class:`GeoWombat` objects.
+Here are some quick examples of what you can do with GeoWombat objects.

-To begin, import `GeoWombat` and `Xarray`:
+To begin, import GeoWombat and Xarray:

 .. ipython:: python